telemore/telemore.github.io/pages/terms-condition.markdown

 Telemore may:
 - Modify features or functionality for improvement or compliance purposes.
 - Provide advance notice for significant changes, where possible.
+- Update these Terms as needed.
+Continued use of the Service after such updates constitutes acceptance of the new terms.

 ---

 ## 12. Service Availability and Performance

-While Telemore strives for 99.9% uptime:
-- Downtime may occur due to scheduled maintenance, third-party outages, or force majeure events.
+- Telemore aims for 99.9% uptime; however, downtime may occur due to scheduled maintenance, third-party issues, or force majeure events.

 ---

-## 13. Termination of Accounts
+## 13. Termination of Accounts and Data Deletion

-Telemore may terminate accounts for:
+- Telemore may terminate accounts for non-payment, breaches of these Terms, or other unauthorized activities, with notice where possible.
-- Non-payment of fees.
-- Breach of these Terms or applicable laws.
+- Clients can terminate their accounts at any time by emailing support@telemore.ai.
+Upon termination, all client data will be deleted immediately upon request.
+- Termination does not absolve the Client of any outstanding payment obligations.

 ---

 ## 14. Limitation of Liability

-Telemore’s liability is capped at the total Subscription fees paid in the 12 months preceding the claim.
-Indirect, consequential, or incidental damages are excluded.
+- Telemore’s liability is limited to the total subscription fees paid in the past 12 months.
+- In no event shall Telemore be liable for indirect, incidental, or consequential damages.

 ---

 ## 15. Indemnification

-Clients agree to indemnify Telemore against claims arising from misuse of the Service, breaches of these Terms, or unauthorized activities.
+Clients agree to indemnify and hold harmless Telemore against claims arising from misuse of the Service, breaches of these Terms, or unauthorized activities.

 ---

 ## 16. Dispute Resolution and Arbitration

-Disputes will be resolved through binding arbitration in Nevada, USA.
-Mediation is encouraged as a first step.
+- All disputes will be resolved via arbitration in Nevada, USA, under the applicable arbitration rules.
+- Clients agree to waive the right to participate in any class action or collective legal proceeding.

 ---